languantan/apgain/README.md

 changes
 ======
+Version 0.2.2
+===
+added display of agent's codename in dialog used guid to improve search time

+Version 0.2
+===
+added support for IITC's autocomplete of agent's codename

 Version 0.1
+===
-Only calculates currently loaded actions in "full" chat.
+calculates currently loaded actions in "full" chat.